StefansAI/Yolov8_JetsonNano/README.md

   <img src="images/disks.jpg" />
 </div>
 <br>
-Click on the larger partition on the right and then on the right icon below the partistions.
+Click on the larger partition on the right and then on the right icon below the partitions.
 <br>
 <div style="text-align: center;">
   <img src="images/disks_1.jpg" />